emacs-helm/helm/README.md

 - `helm-autoresize-max-height`
 - `helm-autoresize-min-height`

-By default, `helm-autoresize-max-height` is set to 20, which Helm candidate buffer has the maximum height of 20 lines.
-Note that the top two lines are used by Helm and one line is used for the modeline at the bottom, so that only 17 candidates can be displayed.
+By default, `helm-autoresize-max-height` is set to 40, which makes Helm candidate buffer has the maximum height of 40% of current frame height.
 Similarly, `helm-autoresize-min-height` specifies the minimum height that Helm candidate buffer cannot be smaller.

 If you don't want the Helm window to be resized, but a smaller Helm window, you can set `helm-autoresize-max-height` equal to `helm-autoresize-max-height`.